A Home for Everyone: It's a plan for everyone.

 As we increase cost-effective prevention, we can reduce the number of more expensive new placements needed.
 That also means we can serve more people with the shelter beds we already have.
 Using data, and practices that we know work, we commit our scarce public resources and set specific goals that allow us to do enough for long enough to make homelessness rare, brief, and one time.

 What We've done so far

 Housing affordability and homelessness remain at crisis levels in our community.
-But in A Home for Everyone's fourth year (fiscal year 2017-18), our partners served more people than ever – more than 35,000 people – with some level of housing and support services.
+But in A Home for Everyone's fifth year (fiscal year 2018-19), our partners served more people than ever – more than 37,000 people – with some level of housing and support services.
 Those interventions include placing people out of homelessness and into permanent housing; providing a safer night of sleep in emergency shelter; help avoiding eviction or homelessness; and help staying in permanent housing.

 In addition, in 2016, thanks to federal funding, veteran homelessness in the County reached “functional zero.”
 That means we've created a system that quickly helps veterans on our "active" services list off our streets and back into housing.
 Our community was the first on the West Coast to win that recognition.
 It shows we can succeed when we commit to doing enough for long enough.

 Without the thousands of people we've helped back into housing and off our streets, the increases we've seen in overall homelessness would be much larger and more like what other large West Coast cities are facing.